 No plan is a bad plan

-Many pre-retirees think they don't need to worry about healthcare, because they anticipate healthcare costs will be covered by Original Medicare.
+Many pre-retirees think they don’t need to worry about healthcare because they anticipate Original Medicare will cover healthcare costs covered by Original Medicare.

 The reality is that Original Medicare makes seniors responsible for picking up a significant percentage of their cost of care.
 They may face high deductibles, coinsurance costs, premiums, and coverage limitations.